 Drexel in France: Sciences Po

-The ProgramSciences Po is generally considered one of the world's most reputable and prestigious schools of the social sciences.
+Sciences Po is generally considered one of the world's most reputable and prestigious schools of the social sciences.
 It is a very international university with almost half of undergraduate students from 130 countries around the world.
-A unique aspects of Science Po is its 7 regional campuses, each of which has a distinct geographical focus: North and South America, Africa, Asia, the Middle East and Europe.
+A unique aspect of Science Po is its 7 regional campuses, each which has a distinct geographical focus: North and South America, Africa, Asia, the Middle East and Europe.
 Each campus has its own identity, forged by its geographical focus.
-Of course everyone loves Paris, but the six campuses outside the capital are located in provincial towns where the cost of living is lower, the quality of life is high and where affordable housing is readily available.
+Of course everyone loves Paris, but the six campuses outside the capital are located in small cities/towns where the cost of living is lower, the quality of life is high, and affordable housing is readily available.
 All campuses have a lively mix of culture and language and a strong sense of community.

 -- Europe-Asia campus in Le Havre

--- Middle-East and Mediterranean campus in Menton
+-- Middle East & Mediterranean campus in Menton

 -- French-German campus in Nancy

--- Latin American campus in Poitiers
+-- Latin American campus in Poitier

--- Euro-american campus in Reims
+-- Euro-American campus and Euro-African program in Reims

 -- Department of History